ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

 -   `shortcuts`
 -   `atomics`

-Then, in every layer, each generated style will be sorted via JavaScript's `localeCompare()`.
+Then, in every layer, each generated style will be sorted by their selector via JavaScript's `localeCompare()`.

 The logic will check the sorted styles again, to handle special cases.
 I've only implemented one special case of sorting `:hover` before `:active`.

-### Style Merging Logic

-Enabled by default, the logic will first check if it's currently writing styles in the `shortcuts` layer.

-Then it will check the style's selector of current index and next index.
-If both selectors are identical, add the latter's body to the current's body.
-Otherwise, write the style with the now merged body into the file.